Wednesday, December 25, 2013

 It is hard for me to spring now!

 Sorry about not updating for a while.
 My dear hubby lost his battle with lung cancer and passed away from congestive heart failure on May 5, 2012, and it kind of knocked me for a loop.
+I am really missing him and all his help and encouragements with these rusty old springs.

 I recently had to go up on what I charge for my springs.

 I am finding springs everywhere, but getting them home is a problem since I don't own a truck, and even if I had a truck I would not be able to lift it up into the truck by myself so I am now paying one of my nephews a finders fee to locate mattresses for me.
-After the mattress frames have time to rust, I pay him again to take the springs out of the frames for me.
+And after the mattress frames have time to rust, I pay him again to take the springs out of the frames for me.

 Sunday, May 30, 2010